Photo by Jean Wimmerlin, Unsplash.

-I continue to be amazed when pundits and politicians claim with a straight face that extremists want to “destroy our freedom.”
-I initially attributed this to the idiocy of George Bush, who told the American people the 9/11 hijackers attacked because they “hate our freedom.”
-Such nonsense plays well with the Fox News crowd, but was widely ridiculed in the left wing and alternative media.
+Pundits and politicians claim with a straight face that extremists want to “destroy our freedom.”
+I initially attributed this to the idiocy of George Bush.
+He told the American people the 9/11 hijackers attacked because they “hate our freedom.”
+This plays well with the Fox News crowd, the alternative media dismisses it as nonsense.

-Despite the European tendency to ridicule Americans for their political ignorance, it seems the same theme plays well there too.
-But if it’s true that we are attacked for “our freedom,” why do the attackers always cite unjust foreign policy as their motive rather than their hatred of “our freedom”?
+Europeans often ridicule Americans for their political ignorance.
+Yet it seems the same theme plays well there too.
+But if it’s true that we are attacked for “our freedom,” why do the attackers always cite unjust foreign policy as their motive?

 The Unspoken “British Value”

 It seems to me one of the key objectives is to silence Muslim criticism of UK foreign policy.
-The right to plunder and slaughter with impunity seems to be an unspoken “British value” that must be preserved.
+The right to plunder and slaughter with impunity is the unspoken “British value” we must preserve.
 Acquiescence appears to be the wage Muslims will be asked to pay in exchange for social acceptance.
-Of course no one states this outright, but it seems clear enough to me.
+Of course, no one states this outright, but it seems clear enough to me.

 For my purposes here, I will try to avoid going off on another unjust foreign policy tangent.
 It will suffice to say if Muslims are to combat extremism by showing young people “there are other ways to express disagreement” than through violence, then the British government must ensure there are actually “other ways” available to “express disagreement” and actually resolve some of the underlying issues that are generating anger.